 The rush in activity on Black Friday can cause websites to crash and retailers to run out of stock.
 If this happens while you're trying to buy a product, having a pre-prepared list of stockists will mean you can try others so you don’t miss out.

-Some websites, including Amazon, let you set up a wishlist for all the things you want to buy.
-Having everything in a list makes it easy to see when the price drops, which is especially useful on Black Friday when big websites will be flooded with deals for things you don't want.
+Some websites let you set up a wishlist for all the things you want to buy.
+Having a pre-created list makes it easier to see when the price drops, which is especially useful on Black Friday when big websites will be flooded with deals on things you don't want.

 Rather than trawling through every product on sale, you can click in to your list to see whether anything you have your eye on is on offer.